mars2699/mars2699/README.md

 :airplane: Currently an engineer in the aerospace industry

-:computer: Expanding my knowledge of data analytics and Apache Spark
+:computer: Expanding my knowledge of machine learning, data analytics, and Apache Spark

 :snake: Favorite language: Python